 WHEN Fertility’s at-home test kit is powered by the Mitra sampling device, a patented collection technology that’s used by top institutions globally.
 From a simple fingerprick, you can collect your own sample and send it back to our partner laboratory using regular mail.

 Importantly, your results are supported with a report built by fertility specialists so that you understand what they mean.
-If you receive
+If you receive a low result then there’s an included tele-education appointment with one of our fertility nurses to answer any questions you might have.

 Your samples are analysed using industry standard equipment to ensure clinical grade results.